Sakeeb91/scribemed/docs/issues/0005-health-check-system.md

 - **Readiness**: Indicates if the service is ready to accept traffic (checks dependencies like DB)
 - **Health**: Comprehensive health status including dependencies

+### Runtime Behavior

+- Services with external dependencies keep `/health/ready` in a failing state until critical checks pass.
+For example, the documentation service now surfaces an `unhealthy` status (503) whenever the PostgreSQL pool cannot be established, preventing Kubernetes from routing traffic prematurely.
+- Dependency initialization is retried automatically.
+The retry cadence is controlled via the optional `DATABASE_RETRY_DELAY_MS` environment variable (defaults to 5000ms).
+- Comprehensive `/health` responses always include dependency check details, even when readiness is blocked, to aid debugging and alerting.

 ### Response Format

 ```json